adelphi-ed-tech/au-courses/courses/digital-literacies.md

 Please go through this checklist:

-- installed all required software
 - can log into Moodle and Google with your adelphi.edu account
-- can shot and capture video of myself (and audio)
+- can shoot and capture video of yourself (and audio)
 - have done a practice google hangout with a friend
-- created an account on Slack using your adelphi.edu email, joined #auedtech group
+- created an account on our Slack team (<https://auedtech.slack.com/signup>) using your mail.adelphi.edu email (Slack is group chat that we will be using for informal help/discussions), join the #diglit channel
+- check out [Adelphi's Online Readiness Course](https://moodle.adelphi.edu/course/view.php?id=75374) for students

 This is a technical course, and expects students to come with some basic technical expertise.
 In particular:

 - you should be an _advanced_ user of your own computer operating system:
     - you should be comfortable installing and customizing new software
-    - freeing up room on your harddrive if it is full
+    - freeing up room on your hard drive if it is full
     - backing up important work
     - understanding how (and where!) files are stored on your computer
 - you should be a competent user of the internet: